 So, you could introduce a raised third and/or sixth and make your post-chorus riff the centerpiece of the song (without disrupting the melody).

-It’s so easy, because all you’d need to do is take your G and C notes and play them a fret higher.
-No other changes needed!
+It’s so easy because all you’d need to do is take your G and C notes and play them a fret higher.
+No other changes are needed!